 The National Museum of Roller Derby project was officially inaugurated in June 2012 at a special event at Glasgow Women's Library.
 The 'national launch' took place at the Chaos on the Clyde tournament at Glasgow's Kelvinhall in August 2012.
 The museum's first public exhibition 'The Revolution on Roller Skates' was curated by members of Glasgow Roller Derby and Auld Reekie Roller Girls - Cara Viola, Maulin' Rouge and Bint Imperial and took place from 22 September - 13 October 2012 at Glasgow Women's Library.

-In 2014 the NMRD went on the road, with a major exhibition and events programme taking place at NN Contemporary Art as part of the Playworld exhibition curated by Catherine Hemelryk (aka London Rockin' Rollers' Rebel Rebel), and with a pop-up exhibition and stall at the UKROC Conference in Warwick in October 2014.
+Whilst the redevelopments were taking place in 2014, the NMRD went on the road, with a major exhibition and events programme taking place at NN Contemporary Art as part of the Playworld exhibition curated by Catherine Hemelryk (aka London Rockin' Rollers' Rebel Rebel), and with a pop-up exhibition and stall at the UKROC Conference in Warwick in October 2014.

 For further questions or to get involved please contact: email@example.com